V-rtualized/balatro-multiplayer/Server/README.md

 ---

+unreadyBlind
+- Declare not ready to start next blind.

+---

 playHand: score, handsLeft
 - Client has played a hand.
 - score: The total score of all hands played in the blind so far, must be a number